Ku-ring-gai High School logo

 Over the centuries, science has developed from the Natural Philosophy of Newton's time to a rigorous future focused process and an evolving body of knowledge, that provides explanations and a framework to understand the world.

-At Ku-ring-gai HS students engage with scientific concepts and processes to develop skills as future global citizens.
+At Ku-ring-gai High School students engage with scientific concepts and processes to develop skills as future global citizens.

 Year 7-10